 Once you bring on your first team member, you assume the responsibility of paying payroll tax.
-While it may sound like a singular tax, payroll tax is actually an umbrella term that encompasses all taxes associated with compensating your employees.
+While it may sound like a singular tax, the payroll tax is actually an umbrella term that encompasses all taxes associated with compensating your employees.

 As an employer, two main responsibilities regarding payroll taxes are:

-- Withholding a portion of your employees' wages to cover specific taxes on their behalf.
+- Withholding a portion of your employee's wages to cover specific taxes on their behalf.

 - Remitting payroll taxes for each employee from your company's revenue.

-This comprehensive guide will provide you with instructions on how to calculate both employer payroll taxes and the employee payroll taxes to be remitted to the government.
+This comprehensive guide will provide you with instructions on how to calculate both employer payroll taxes and employee payroll taxes to be remitted to the government.